 The export of excisable goods is exempt from excise tax with the right to credit.

-Apart from goods, mobile telecommunication services and termination service of international calls in mobile and fixed networks are also subject to excise tax in Georgia.
+Apart from goods, termination service of international calls in mobile and fixed networks are also subject to excise tax in Georgia.

 International calls termination is taxable based on the call duration with the following rates:

 - Call termination within mobile network: GEL 0.15 per minute.